 Maine law requires proof of immunization against certain diseases for all students.
-Refer to the immunization requirements flier included with your admission documents for specific requirements (https://studentrecords.umaine.edu/home/records/immunizationsinformation/).
 Immunizations must be verified on a validated record or on medical history record by a physician or health agency, translated into English, showing the exact dates immunizations were given.
 These records should be submitted prior to your arrival to avoid enrollment delays.
 We recommend you keep a copy of your immunizations records.
-If you have additional questions regarding the immunization requirements, contact the Office of Student Records, 207.581.4005; um.immunizations@maine.edu.
+If you have additional questions regarding the immunization requirements, contact the Office of Student Records, 207.581.1288; um.immunizations@maine.edu.